 The qualifying examination is an oral exam designed to test a student's scientific competence and ability to pursue his/her graduate research project.
 The exam consists of two components: (1) questions that address knowledge specific to the proposed research project and (2) questions concerning the general knowledge in the student's field of study.
 The qualifying examination will be administered by the student's advisory committee and chaired by a moderator who is not a member of the student's advisory committee.
-The moderator must be identified at least two weeks prior to the examination.
+The moderator must be identified at least three weeks prior to the examination.
 Students must file appropriate paperwork for the scheduling and announcement of the qualifying examination with the VIMS/SMS Office of Academic Studies.
 Consistent with SMS procedures, the examination will be advertised and open to all faculty members.
 The examination allows a student's advisory committee to identify any deficiencies in a student's preparation to successfully conduct and complete their degree program.
 The minimum elapsed time between successful completion of the qualifying examination and the final defense must be no less than six months for M.S. students and no less than one year for Ph.D. students.
+VIMS policy prohibits audio or video recording of exams, although exceptions may be made for students with documented disabilities.